 The purchaser of the property will be issued a Tax Deed as soon after the sale as possible.
 The property owner has the right to redeem tax certificates on property at any time before a tax deed is executed and delivered to the highest bidder at a tax deed sale.
 If the property is redeemed before the Tax Deed is issued and recorded, the successful bidder will be refunded any money that has been paid.

 Governmental liens and judgments survive the issuance of the tax deed and are satisfied to the fullest extent possible with any overbid monies from the sale.
 Liens of governmental units not satisfied in full survive the issuance of the tax deed.
 One example of a lien which will survive a tax deed sale is any lien for installments of taxes and special assessments, which installments will become payable upon the secured roll after the time of the sale.
 Should you have any questions concerning what liens and judgments survive the tax deed sale, consult an attorney.
 A Tax Deed does not provide clear title to the property.
 The successful bidder will have to make arrangements with the previous owner, or open a Quiet Title suit to acquire clear title.
-Please consult an attorney if for more information regarding the Quiet Title process.
+Please consult an attorney for more information regarding the Quiet Title process.
 Leon County Clerk of the Courts DOES NOT WARRANT TITLE CONVEYED BY TAX DEED.

 When considering tax deed properties, please be advised that ALL PROPERTIES ARE SOLD BUYER BEWARE.
-All potential bidders are responsible to know what they are bidding on prior to the Tax Deed sale, and they are encouraged to utilize all county offices to do their research.
+All potential bidders are responsible for knowing what they are bidding on prior to the Tax Deed sale, and they are encouraged to utilize all county offices to do their research.
 The Clerk's office is only responsible for scheduling and conducting the sales.
 All persons bidding on Tax Deeds are strongly urged to read Chapter 197 of the Florida Statutes and Chapter 12D-13 of the Florida Administrative Code.
 If you have questions about your legal rights regarding applying for a Tax Deed, Tax Deed sales, or land title resulting from the issuance of any Tax Deed, you are urged to consult with an attorney.

 By entering this site, I acknowledge that I have read and agreed to the above disclaimer.